 Dr. Nieman is studying the developmental impact of chemotherapy agents with a goal of improved brain development and quality of life in childhood cancer patients.

-Dr. Oza is Co-leader of OICR’s Ovarian Cancer Translational Research Initiative and specializes in clinical trials for gynecologic cancers.
+Dr. Oza co-leads OICR’s Ovarian Cancer Translational Research Initiative and specializes in clinical trials for gynecologic cancers.

 Dr. Palma’s research focuses on new imaging technologies used with radiotherapy to improve tumour targeting and to deliver higher doses of radiotherapy than previously possible.

-Dr. Pearson’s lab is trying to understand the connection between adult stem cells and cancer by using the freshwater planarian as an in vivo model system.
+Dr. Pearson’s lab is working to understand the connection between adult stem cells and cancer by using the freshwater planarian as an in vivo model system.

 Dr. Pond’s research interest is in statistical methodologies and analysis of cancer clinical trials, with an aim to facilitate the translation of scientific discoveries into the clinic.

 Dr. Pugh is the Director of Genomics at OICR.

 The Reimand Lab develops and applies methods to interpret cancer data using pathway and network information.

 The Rottapel Lab uses functional genetic screens (both shRNA and CRISPR/Cas9) to identify novel vulnerabilities in ovarian cancer as a strategy to develop new therapeutic targets.

 Dr. Schimmer is the co-leader of OICR’s Acute Leukemia Translational Research Initiative.
 His work focuses on new therapies for leukemia.